-And not to mention, not everyone has the budget to buy new equipment when trying to get fit.
+And not to mention, not everyone has the budget to buy a nice shiny home multi-gym when trying to get fit.
 Therefore body weighted exercises are typically a win.
 They just require a bit more creativity than your average workout.

 For example, you can perform jump squats and lunges to your heart’s content when working out your lower body.
 But what exercises work best for upper body days?

 To gain some inspiration and learn about what kind of bicep and triceps exercises you can do at home without weights, read on.

 You can use household items to challenge this group of muscles.
 For example, use water jugs filled with sand or detergent bottles.

 The best exercises to strengthen your back and biceps (while using these household items as resistance) include:

 - The Shoulder Press

 - Lateral Raises